 Astronomy Essentials

-Only 2 full moons in a season possible?
+Is only 2 full moons during a season possible?

 The answer is, yes, it’s possible, but it’s extremely rare!
 It last happened during the Northern Hemisphere winter (Southern Hemisphere summer) of 1961/1962, between the December 1961 solstice and the March 1962 equinox.
 A full moon fell shortly before the December solstice in 1961 and after the March equinox in 1962, leaving only enough room for two full moons during that season.